changjin-lee/tic-tac-toe/ReadMe.txt

 I modified many lines of the old-fashioned style codes into the class-based pythonic style codes.

 - The main structure comes from the booK "Python Crash Course, by Eric Mathes, 2nd Ed. no stark press (2019)".

+Tasks for some improvements.
+    1. At present, the strategy of AI minimax algorithm is just a random choice.
+    This stragedy can be pursued a little more into a deeper layer in depth taking the user's random response once more into account.
+    2. Perform a specific mathmatical calculation to get the probability for AI to win for an AI's specific action or a move.
+    Take into account of some possible user's responses in series into the deeper layers.